Evidence‑Backed Benefits of Babywearing

 → Bystrova et al., 2003

-Reflux & Digestion Relief
+Reflux & Digestion

 Wearing your baby upright after feeding helps reduce reflux and gas.
 The snug, tummy-to-tummy fit offers soothing pressure similar to a belly massage.